 There are those who get power from a position or wealth, and it begins to go to their head.
 They might become condescending to others who have less than they do.
-But God in His Greatness, doesn’t despise anyone who is frail or down and out.
-His Might comes from His Understanding and Wisdom, to use His Power to deliver those who can’t deliver themselves from those who are more powerful.
+But God in His Greatness, doesn’t despise anyone who is frail, or is down-and-out.
+His Might comes from His Understanding and Wisdom, and Power to deliver those who can’t deliver themselves from those who are more powerful.
 God’s Power brings justice to the oppressed.
 The wicked who oppress those who are weak and helpless will not live a full life—God has shortened their days on earth.
 Power should be used to fight for the weak and poor, and to eradicate wickedness and injustice.
-God positions the righteous in proximity to the king.
+God positions the righteous in proximity to kings or those in authority.
 He will give the righteous a place to exercise righteousness, by giving them access to the king’s ears and affairs.
 When an authority seeks counsel from a righteous one, they will execute justice and righteousness.
 By God’s Power the righteous are well situated to be a great influence.

-Sin is rebellion that discounts God’s Instructions and disregards Who He is.
+Sin is rebellion that discounts God’s Instructions, and disregards Who He is.
 Those who are defiant to God don’t fear Him.
 They don’t think about Him or believe that He is capable of reacting to their disobedience.
 They see the work of God’s Hands and still deny His existence.
-There’s a sense of reverence given to those in power; the boss, law enforcement, parents or judge, yet often God doesn’t get the honor and fear He deserves.
+There’s a sense of reverence shown to those in power; the boss, law enforcement, parents or judge; yet often God doesn’t get the honor and fear He deserves.
 He appoints the seasons and days, the boundaries around the seas, the wind and the Sun are under His Command.
 He blesses those who fear Him—who seek to please Him.
 Sin withholds God’s Favor from us.
-The Most High God desires to bless us by using His Power to orchestrate everything around us for our good.
+The Most High God desires to bless us, by using His Power to orchestrate everything around us for our good.

 3 For though we walk in the flesh, we do not war according to the flesh.
 4 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, 5 casting down arguments and every high thing that exalts itself against the knowledge of God; bringing every thought into captivity to the obedience of Christ (2 Corinthians 10).

 We must try to overcome temptation and every thought that would lead us to sin against God.
-We are susceptible to lose our foothold if we allow our thoughts to get out of control.
-The more we discipline ourselves to live righteously, the more we face the temptations from our past lives.
-We are not strong enough to overcome those strongholds that held us captive to sin.
+We are susceptible to lose our foothold, if we allow our thoughts to get out of control.
+The more we discipline ourselves to live righteously, the more courage we have to overcome temptations.
 Our mind needs to be trained to battle in the spirit.
-Our thoughts feed our fleshly desires and must be subdued.
-We have to fight in God’s Might because we are often too weak to resist our own desires.
+Our thoughts feed our fleshly desires, so they must be subdued.
+We have to fight in God’s Might, because we are often too weak to resist our own desires.
 The power to overcome is accessed through obedience to Christ.
 The Spirit of Christ will convict us and instruct us to do what is right.
 So we must reject any voice that tunes Him out.
 We are no longer slaves to our whims, but are free to fight every thought that defies God.
 Freedom is the power to resist any form of oppression.
-We are victorious in Christ to bring all thoughts in subjection to Him.
+We are victorious in Christ, to bring all thoughts in subjection to Him.

 17 The God of our Lord Jesus Christ, The Father of Glory, may give to you the spirit of wisdom and revelation in the knowledge of Him, 18 the eyes of your understanding being enlightened; that you may know what is the hope of His calling; what are the riches of the Glory of His inheritance in the saints; 19 and what is the exceeding Greatness of His Power toward us who believe, according to the working of His Mighty Power 20 which He worked in Christ when He raised Him from the dead and seated Him at His right hand in the heavenly places; 21 far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come (Ephesians 1).